-Landscaping on a budget does not have to entail settling for a shabby-looking yard.
-From plants to patios, from window boxes to water features, learn how to save money while designing an attractive yard from the resources linked to below.
+Landscaping on a budget doesn't mean settling for a shabby-looking yard.
+From plants to patios, from window boxes to water features, you can save money while designing an attractive yard.

-This argument goes doubly when the "weed" in question is clover, as I point out in my article on clover lawns.
-Clover is a nitrogen-fixer, sharing this ability with other cover crops in the pea family.
-Clover will fertilize your lawn at no cost, thereby freeing you from adhering to a lawn-fertilizing schedule, and saving you from spending money on chemical fertilizers.
+Another beneficial weed is clover (Trifolium), which is a nitrogen-fixer, sharing this ability with other cover crops in the pea family.
+Clover will fertilize your lawn at no cost, thereby freeing you from adhering to a lawn-fertilizing schedule and saving you from spending money on chemical fertilizers.

 Two questions may have popped into your mind at this point: